 Yet, planning for the problems you could face is vital if you want to have peace of mind over your future and the financial security of the people who matter to you.

 You’ve probably already got life assurance to cover things like the remainder of your outstanding mortgage debt in the event you or your partner dies before the loan is repaid.
 You might even have critical illness cover, which will pay out a lump sum on diagnosis of a specific range of illnesses.

-The insurance product you probably don’t have – but might be wise to have – is income protection cover, also known as income replacement cover.
+The insurance product you probably don’t have – but might be wise to have – is income protection cover, also known as an income replacement cover.

-There are various levels of income replacement cover, but in simple terms income protection guarantees you a monthly sum of money – usually up to 80% of your salary – if you suddenly find you’re unable to work.
+There are various levels of income replacement cover, but in simple terms, income protection guarantees you a monthly sum of money – usually up to 80% of your salary – if you suddenly find you’re unable to work.

 Income protection should not be confused with payment protection insurance (PPI), though it often is.

 PPI, now at the centre of probably the largest mis-selling compensation process in UK financial services history, was supposed to guarantee your payments on debts to lenders and was often sold to consumers with a loan, hire purchase agreement, credit card, overdraft or mortgage.